ImadiRajapaksha/Syncboard/README.md

 ## Backend API

-The backend is an Express server providing REST endpoints for boards and tasks (currently using mock data — MongoDB integration is planned for a later milestone).
+The backend is an Express server providing REST endpoints for boards and tasks, backed by MongoDB Atlas via Mongoose.

 ### Running the backend